Desert Elephants of Namibia

 Desert elephants are a high national and international conservation priority and have been designated as a top priority for protection by the IUCN (International Union for the Conservation of Nature).

 The total number of resident desert-adapted elephants living in the southern ephemeral rivers of the southern Kunene and northern Erongo region of Namibia is 62 elephants.
 Since 2016 the Ugab river elephant population has decreased by 32% partially due to natural and human-caused reasons.

 Between 2014-2018, 9 out of 14 new born calves died in the Huab River and the Ugab River combined.

 Accurate data on elephant numbers and movements, the ability to identify each elephant, and knowledge of individual elephant personalities are important to protecting these animals.
 During our expedition, we will assist EHRA, a local NGO, with this important work.

 Travel information: There are two airports you can fly to: Walvis Bay or Windhoek.
 Walvis Bay is closer to our meeting point in Swakopmund, and it is only a 30 minute transfer from the airport to the hotel.
 Flying into Windhoek (Hosea Kutako International) involves a 4-5 hr transfer.
 If you are flying into Windhoek, you will need to ensure that your flight arrives in before 12 noon on day 1 of the expedition as this is the latest time we can transfer you to Swakopmund.

 If you cannot arrive before this time, then please overnight in Windhoek or fly to Walvis Bay.

-If departing from Windhoek, please arrange your homeward journey for mid/late afternoon on the 22nd October 2020 to allow for transfer times and check-in.
-If departing from Walvis Bay your flight times are more flexible, so any time on the 22nd October is fine.
+If departing from Windhoek, please arrange your homeward journey for mid/late afternoon on the last day of the expedition to allow for transfer times and check-in.
+If departing from Walvis Bay your flight times are more flexible, so any time on the last day is fine.

 Of course, you are more than welcome to stay longer in Namibia!